Some affiliate links are provided below. Learn more.

 Next, apply a generous amount of glue to the main rope (the white one).
 Glue it over the top of your handles.
 Press firmly to ensure everything is nice and secure.

-Once your basket has reached the desired height, tuck the ‘tail’ of the rope on the inside of the basket, gluing it to secure it (see above).
+Once your basket has reached the desired height, tuck the ‘tail’ of the rope on the inside of the basket, gluing it to secure it (as above).

 So concludes the construction of the basket.
 Now it’s time to give it a bit of a facelift…basketlift?
 Whatever, we’re gonna make it pretty.

 Decorating your no-sew basket